diyscif/diyscif/scif-thesis.md

 Another attack avenue is taking over installed CCTV cameras.
 The video feed from these cameras could allow insights into the SCIF's comings and goings, and, with badly placed cameras, even into the information processed.
-This attack can also target the built-in cameras of information processing equiptment like laptops.
+This attack can also target the built-in cameras of information processing equipment like laptops.

 Cameras transmit video feeds to the outside using radio/electromagnetic waves or wired connections.
 Wired connections could be specially installed for the attack